 - What do I need to do to enter classes?

-Education Center (Building 27) any Monday through Friday between 9:00am and
+Adult Education Center (Building 27) any Monday through Friday between

-3:00pm.
-If you cannot complete the application during the day, our office is
+9:00am and 3:00pm.
+If you cannot complete the application during the day,

 Upon completion of the application, you will meet with ABE program staff to review your application, and you will be given a date/time to attend an Information Session.